FhenixProtocol/cofhe.js/README.md

 ## fhenix.js sdk

 `fhenixsdk` is designed to make interacting with FHE enabled blockchains typesafe and as streamlined as possible by providing utility functions for inputs, permits (permissions), and outputs.
-The sdk is an opinionated implementation of the underling `PermitV2` class, therefor if the sdk is too limiting for your use case (e.g. multiple active users), you can easily drop down into the core `PermitV2` class to extend its functionality.
+The sdk is an opinionated implementation of the underling `Permit` class, therefor if the sdk is too limiting for your use case (e.g. multiple active users), you can easily drop down into the core `Permit` class to extend its functionality.

 NOTE: `fhenixsdk` is still in beta, and while we will try to avoid it, we may release breaking changes in the future if necessary.